 6. Indulge Your Sweet Tooth With Chocolate

 There was never a better reason to end your day by indulging yourself with your favorite chocolate treat.
-This popular comfort food the world over, also happens to be
+This popular comfort food the world over, also happens to be a great calming food.
+The magnesium in the chocolate helps with relaxation and the anandamide it contains helps you experience a feeling of peace.
+Chocolate also raises the level of endorphins, the feel-good-hormones because of the high levels of phenylethylamine that it contains.

 7. Hug Someone You Love